craftcms/docs/docs/commerce/5.x/system/sales.md

 When creating a sale, you can set a number of conditions to be evaluated when determining if the sale should be applied to the purchasable.
 All conditions must match to have the sale applied.
 Leaving a condition empty ignores that condition.

 ::: tip
-Only _promotable_ purchasables may have discounts and sales applied.
-This means the **Promotable** switch must be enabled on the variant’s product in the control panel, which is the default for any new product.
+Only _promotable_ purchasables will match discount and sale conditions.
+The **Promotable** setting on each variant must be _on_ for it to be eligible.
 :::

 ### Start date